cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

     eval $(terraform output --raw velero_restore_team_a)
     ```

-- However, the CloudBees Backup plugin would be the only choice for EFS Storage.
+- However, there is no alternative for service using EFS Storage.
 At the moment of writing this blueprint, there is no Best Practice to Restore Dynamically EFS PVCs (see [Issue 39](https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon/issues/39)).

 ### Observability